romdalf/romadams.com/docs/portfolio/ntap/nfsv4krb/index.md

 # Potential Solution Paths

 #### Main objectives
+1. Establish an iterative path to decouple the different challenges and solution path.
-1. Establish a potential secure path to mount volumes using NFSv4 with Kerberos in Kubernetes using Trident.
+2. Establish a potential secure path to mount volumes using NFSv4 with Kerberos in Kubernetes using Trident.
-2. Enable both application runtimes and multi-user SSH workflows with per-user authorization.
+3. Enable both application runtimes and multi-user SSH workflows with per-user authorization.

 ### Architectural components
 - Kubernetes Control Plane: Manages all cluster resources, including Persistent Volumes (PVs) and Persistent Volume Claims (PVCs).